 The part of our brain that deals with our primal, instinctive emotions — the bit some people call our ‘chimp brain’ — is called the limbic system.
 In it are two small oval areas that get their name from the Greek for almond, because of their shape.
 Together, they’re known as the amygdala.

-One study involving Matthew Walker found that after just one night of disturbed sleep, people who were exposed to negative imagery had an amygdala that lit up on a brain scan.
+In fact, one study found that after just one night of disturbed sleep, people who were exposed to negative imagery had an amygdala that lit up on a brain scan.
 In fact, the amygdala was up to 60% more active in their brains, than in the brains of people who got a full night’s sleep.
-Sleep better, and you let your pre-frontal cortex (the rational bit) take the wheel and sort the drama from the crisis.
+Sleep better, and you let your prefrontal cortex (the rational bit) take the wheel and sort the drama from the crisis.

-One way to find out whether you might be giving your amygdala something to shout about is to track your sleep.
-You can then match up better and worse nights to the way you feel and respond to others the next day.
-Which in turn might inspire you to make more sleep-friendly choices during your days.
+Another way to find out whether you might be giving your amygdala something to shout about is to track your sleep.
+You can then match up better and worse nights to the way you feel and respond to others the next day, which in turn might inspire you to make more sleep-friendly choices during your days.
 Luckily, you can track your sleep for free (and without even needing a wearable) with the Simba Sleep App.
 And we’ve packed in some expert coaching from rugby legend Jamie Roberts and award-winning journo Peta Bee, just in case that wasn’t enough.

 Check out the app here.
 Sweet dreams!